Choosing Health Insurance: Which Individual & Family Plan Is Best for You?

 What is the difference between the Cascade Select Bronze, Silver and Gold plans?

 The main difference is whether you want to pay less at the time you receive care, or whether you prefer to pay a lower monthly premium.
-Metal categories have nothing to do with the quality of care, which is the same across plans.
+Metal categories have nothing to do with the quality of care, which is the same across plans, it has to do with monthly and time of care costs.
+You could be eligible for subsidies and cost-savings that will bring your actual coverage costs down.

-When can I enroll in an Individual & Family plan?
+When can I enroll in CHPW Individual & Family Plans?

-Who is eligible for Individual & Family plans?
+Who is eligible for CHPW Individual & Family Plans?

 To be eligible, you must: